-Last Wednesday, Alaska Airlines used one of its Boeing 737-700 freighters to transport PPE materials to make COVID-19 face masks for healthcare workers.
+Last Wednesday, Alaska Airlines used one of its Boeing 737-700 freighters to transport PPE materials to make COVID-19 face masks, like the n95 mask, for healthcare workers.

 We are in a crisis where there is a massive shortage of personal protective equipment (PPE) to supply the real heroes of COVID-19, our healthcare workers.
 The shortage of PPE includes:

 - N-95 face masks,